 People have asked whether our recipes can be made in convection ovens.
-They can, and the only reason we didn’t mention convection ovens in our first book is that most people don’t have them.
+They can, and the only reason I didn’t mention convection ovens in the first book is that most people don’t have them.

-For a loaf-pan bread made from Italian Peasant Bread dough (page 46 of ABin5), the loaf baked faster than usual (about 25 to 30 minutes), rose higher, seemed browner, and was more attractive.
+For a loaf-pan bread made from Italian Peasant Bread dough (page 46 of ABin5), the loaf baked faster than usual (about 25 to 30 minutes), rose higher, browned more deeply, and was more attractive.
 The pan was placed directly on the stone near the center of the oven and baked with steam (page 30).
 The loaf was heavenly when cooled and cut.
-Perfect custard crumb (dough was a week old) and richly carmelized crust.
+Perfect custard crumb (dough was a week old) and richly caramelized crust.

 I bake in a dual oven on convection mode.
 I don’t worry about getting a real dark crust I just like a great crumb.
 I like to bake all my bread at once on the first day to conserve electricity.
 I have done it in batches but my partner says that’s not very “green”.
 Two loaves in loaf pans at 380 for 35 minutes.